kckenneth/GenomicAssembly/setup_HG38.md

 # Human genome 38

-This is the 38 verion of the human genome.
-We will download two zipped files and align to our standard human genome 38.
-Make sure you get the raw reads from the 1000 Genomes Project and insert into HDFS.
-These will be the ones we will be aligning.
+We will first download the BWA aligner, which will align files against our reference human genome `hg38` which is the 38 version of the human genome assembly.
+The downloaded files will be inserted into our HDFS.

 # Install Spark BWA: Burrows-Wheeler Aligner
 # (On master node, spark1)